 We’re improving road safety and traffic flow in Bacchus Marsh with two major upgrades

-Eight kilometres of single track from Dandenong to Cranbourne would be duplicated as part of the project.
+Eight kilometres of single track from Dandenong to Cranbourne will be duplicated, paving the way for trains every ten minutes on the Cranbourne Line.

 This would help move trains more quickly through these stations, cutting delays and getting people home sooner.

-Planning and procurement will start in 2019, with construction to start in 2021 and finish by 2023
+Planning and procurement commenced in 2019, with construction to start in 2021 and finish by 2025

 Barwon Heads Road Duplication